Employer of Record

 Payroll Cycle

-In Morocco, the typical payroll cycle is monthly, and employees receive their wages by the final working day of each month.
+In Morocco, the typical payroll cycle is monthly, and employees usually receive their wages by the end of the relevant pay period in accordance with the employment contract or company practice.

 Overtime Pay